History of the Tour de France

 The Tour Begins

 With an average speed of 25.7km/h, the favourite before the race, Maurice Garin, went on to win.
 He finished three hours ahead of his nearest rival Lucien Pothier.
-This remains the largest victory margin in the history of the tour and his win was witnessed by 20k spectators in Paris.
+This remains the largest victory margin in the history of the Tour de France and his win was witnessed by 20k spectators in Paris.

 At the end of the race Garin gave a note to Desgrange to simplify the interview process for the newspaper.
 The note said: